anav5704/learning-python/README.md

 # Learning Python 🐍

-After long, I have finally decided to learn Python.
+After a long time, I finally decided to learn Python.
 This is because I want to try out some Flask and Django and see what they have to offer.
-I am following a free [9 hour course](https://www.youtube.com/watch?v=qwAFL1597eM) on YouTube.
+I am following a free [9-hour course](https://www.youtube.com/watch?v=qwAFL1597eM) on YouTube.
 Feel free to try it out yourself.

  ## Getting Started

- First make sure you have [Python](https://www.python.org/downloads/) installed.
+ First, make sure you have [Python](https://www.python.org/downloads/) installed.
 Then chosoe a project you want to try and run the following:

  ```
  py <file_name>